How to Reset a Disabled iPad Using 3 Ways

 iPad With Face ID:

-1. Turn off your iPad by pressing the Top and the Volume Down buttons.
+1. Turn off your iPad by holding the Top and Volume Down buttons simultaneously.

-2. Keep pressing the Top button and simultaneously connect the iPad to the untrusted computer.
+2. While holding the Top button, connect your iPad to the computer.

 iPad With Face ID